Silent Snow, Secret Snow: Interpretations

 The story tells of a normal boy's descent into a dream world of snow that he finds preferable to the dirty and mundane world.
 The story can also be thought of as a Symbolist rejection of reality.
 The progressive withdrawal from reality and social relationships, as well as preoccupation with idiosyncratically meaningful ideas could be interpreted as characteristic of schizophrenia.

 Adaptations

 In 1964 a 17-minute short film based on the story was produced by Gene Kearney.

 It was dramatized as an episode of Rod Serling's Night Gallery, also directed by Kearney, starring Radames Pera and narrated by Orson Welles.
 The original broadcast date was October 20, 1971.

 The story was the inspiration for an instrumental song of the same name by guitarist Jim Matheos on his first solo album, First Impressions.

 The story inspired the song "Silent Snow" by musician Scott Appel on his album Nine of Swords.

+The story inspired the song "KEROSENE" by musician OF SAINT.

+The story is also referenced by English heavy metal band Loathe in their song "Is it Really You?"